What is CBD?

 If you’re worried about what exactly is in your CBD, fear not -- you can easily find lab reports for any product you’re looking at on DOPE’s website, listing all ingredients and other details you’ll need to make the best decision and purchase.

 Evidence Shown In Medical News Today -

-There is a huge amount of research being done on CBD as it continues to become a go-to natural therapy for many people.
 A lot of this research is actually funded by the U.S. government, citing anecdotal reports from people who have used it.
 The WHO (World Health Organization) noted back in 2017 that CBD is completely safe and non-toxic (even in high doses)!
 Harvard Health also confirmed this in a later 2018 study.

 Additionally, both hemp and marijuana contain CBD, but hemp has a much higher percentage of it (not to confuse that with THC).
 Hemp actually has lower levels of THC than the marijuana species.

 Broad-Spectrum CBD has all the additional cannabinoids and terpenes of the hemp plant, but without the detectable amount of THC, appearing below a 0.01% threshold.